 The Federal Republic of Germany lies in the heart of Europe and is a cosmopolitan, democratic country with a great tradition and a lively present.
-Germany is the European Union’s most populous nation with 81.2 million inhabitants.
 Facts and figures at a glance.

 Germany’s Presidency of the Council of the European Union

 Germany is a federation.
 The federation and the 16 Länder (states) each have areas of responsibility of their own.

 Federal Eagle, Flag, Currency

 The Federal Eagle is the German state symbol that is the richest in tradition.
 The Federal President, the Bundesrat, the Federal Constitutional Court, and the Bundestag use differently styled eagles.
 The eagles that appear on coins and the national strip of German sports associations also differ in terms of design.

 The Basic Law states that the colours of the federal flag shall be black, red, and gold.
 In 1949, this followed on from the flag of the first German republic of 1919.
 The Nazis had abolished the latter and replaced it with the swastika.

 The euro has been the legal tender in Germany since 1 January 2002.
 It replaced the deutschmark, which had been in use since 1948.
 The European Central Bank (ECB) is headquartered in the German financial centre Frankfurt am Main.